Axidares of Armenia

-Axidares or Ashkhadar also known as Exedares or Exedates (flourished second half of the 1st century & first half of the 2nd century, died 113) was a Parthian prince who served as a Roman client king of Armenia.
+Axidares or Ashkhadar also known as Exedares or Exedates (Աշխադար; flourished second half of the 1st century & first half of the 2nd century, died 113) was a Parthian prince who served as a Roman client king of Armenia.

+Enthronement and dethronement

 Axidares was one of the three sons born to King Pacorus II of Parthia by a mother whose name is unknown.
 Through his father, he was a member of the House of Parthia thus a relation of the Arsacid dynasty of Armenia.
 Little is known of his life prior to becoming Armenian king.

-Axidares succeeded his relative Sanatruces (Sanatruk) as Armenian king when he died in 110.
-He was put on the Armenian throne by his paternal uncle, King Osroes I of Parthia without Roman consultation.
-Axidares was king of Armenia from 110 until 113.

-Although the Romans supported Axidares' kingship over Armenia, Trajan viewed the action by his uncle as an invitation to war with Parthia.
-Osroes I considered Axidares as incapable of governing.
-To avoid to going to war with the Roman emperor Trajan and keep peace with him, Osroes I deposed Axidares from his Armenian throne and replaced him with his other brother Parthamasiris as king.
+He ascended the throne by mutual agreement of Rome and Parthia.
+The King of Parthia Khosrov I, after the death of Bakur II, failing to reach an agreement with Axidares, deposed Axidares in 113 and instead appointed his brother Parthamaspates.
+The deposition of Axidares became the cause of a new Roman–Parthian war.
+Considering this change a violation of the Treaty of Rhandeia, Emperor Trajan, together with Axidares, marched to the East in 114, conquered Parthia, deposed Parthamaspates, and declared Armenia a Roman province.
+Information about Ashkadar is scarce.